Jon-Becker/research/papers/accuracy-of-prediction-markets/accuracy-of-prediction-markets.md

 The largest divergence occurred on election day itself (November 5): Kalshi's Trump VWAP hit 70 cents while Polymarket lagged at 62, a 7.9-cent gap.
 This likely reflects the speed at which Kalshi's election-night live markets processed incoming vote tallies versus the staggered settlement mechanics of Polymarket's on-chain order book.
 By November 6, both platforms had converged above 92 cents.

 The tight agreement across platforms operating under different regulatory regimes, with different user bases, and with different market microstructures is evidence of a unified information equilibrium.
 The prices are not artifacts of a single platform's quirks; they reflect a shared probabilistic consensus that emerges independently wherever money is put at stake on the same question.

+**Note on generalizability:** This analysis is based on a single high-volume event (the 2024 U.S. presidential election).
+The election is an outlier in liquidity and media attention, ensuring arbitrage across platforms.
+Other markets may show wider divergences due to settlement rule differences (e.g., Kalshi and Polymarket use different final score sources for sports), liquidity asymmetries (one platform may have more activity than the other on a given event), or regulatory restrictions limiting cross-platform trading.
+Cross-platform convergence likely holds for major events with standardized settlement but may not generalize to all market types.
+A more comprehensive analysis across 10+ events, categories, and liquidity levels would be required to assess the scope of unified information equilibrium.

 ### Comparison to External Forecasts